abe33/widjet/README.md

 widgets('my-widget-name', '.widget-target-selector', {on: 'load'})
 ```

 The first parameter is the name of the widget to register.
-The second argument is the CSS query (as supported by the `querySelector` and `querySelectorAll` methods) to match the element that will be affected by the widget.
+The second argument is the CSS query (as supported by the `querySelector` and `querySelectorAll` methods) to match the elements that will be affected by the widget.
 The last argument is an option object where you can specify the various conditions for the widget to apply.

 In the example above, the `on` option defines the events onto which the query will be performed to find elements fot this widget.